The Programme is designed with a four-fold structure with different course requirements as follows:

 Law and Ethics

-It mainly equips students with basic understanding of the current regulatory framework and professional ethics in the accounting and banking environment.
+It mainly equips students with a basic understanding of the current regulatory framework and professional ethics in the accounting and banking environment.

 It includes a foundation core as well as specialised knowledge in modern management skills.